 “Boilerplate provision” is the term used it refer to specific standard clauses that usually appear at the end of a contract.

-And these boilerplate provision cover the mechanics of how the dispute between the contracting parties can resolve.
+And these boilerplate provisions cover the mechanics of resolving the dispute between the contracting parties.

 Such as who will pay the attorney’s fees, the proper venue for filing the lawsuit, and what law it governs in the event of the dispute.